timegridio/timegrid/readme.md

 -----
 <a name="step3"></a>
-### Step 3: Create database
+### Step 3: Create the database

-If you finished first three steps, now you can create database on your database server(MySQL).
-You must create database with utf-8 collation(uft8_general_ci), to install and application work perfectly.
+Once you finished the first three steps, you can create the *MySQL* database server.
+You must create the database with `utf-8` collation (`utf8_general_ci`), for the application to work.
-After that, copy .env.example and rename it as .env and put connection and change default database connection name, only database connection, put name database, database username and password.

 -----
 <a name="step4"></a>